localstack/localstack-blog.github.io/content/2024-04-01-ephemeral-environments-with-localstack-shipyard/index.md

 -   Using Shipyard’s volume management to revert the data in case of regression and load them across sibling environments.
 -   Monitoring key infrastructure metrics such as an overview of build and deploy times, CPU/Memory usage, and deployment timeline.

-If you have any questions about configuring and running your project, drop by Shipyard Slack Community or LocalStack Slack Community.
-We would love to hear your feedback about this integration!
+If you have any questions about configuring and running your project, drop by Shipyard's or LocalStack's Slack Community.
+We would love to hear your feedback about this integration.
+Happy cloud testing!